-- 1. Fire-resistance designs documented in approved sources - 2.
-Prescriptive designs of fire resistance-rated building elements, components or assemblies as prescribed in Section 721

-- 3. Calculations in accordance with Section 722 - 4.
-Engineering analysis based on a comparison of building element, component or assemblies designs having fireresistance ratings as determined by the test procedures set forth in ASTM E119 or UL 263 - 5.
-Alternative protection methods as allowed by Section 104.11 - 6.
+- Fire-resistance designs documented in approved sources - 2.
+Prescriptive designs of fire resistance-rated building elements, components or assemblies as prescribed in Section 721 - 3.
+Calculations in accordance with Section 722 - 4.
+Engineering analysis based on a comparison of building element, component or assemblies designs having fire-resistance ratings as determined by the test procedures set forth in ASTM E119 or UL 263 - 5.
 Fire-resistance designs certified by an approved agency